tjoyner/ofvioletsandlicorice/chapter1.md

 Daniel had crossed the middle of Via Maestra, as Silvio had told him, looking at the men's and women's fashion stores, the jewelers, the delicatessens, and the many windows exhibiting magnum bottle trophies of Barolo and Nebbiolo, of Moscato and [Chinato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#chinato) wines lying between nougat bars, bags of cornmeal biscuits and jars of floating dried mushrooms with silhouetted cartoons of black and white truffles.
 Then he found the sign of the enoteca *Tastevin*, knocked, and went in.
 <br/><br/><br/>

 "Monsieur Daniel Lorenzi.
-From Paris, I'd bet..."
+From Paris.
+I'd bet..."
 Giulio left the question open, because the man could only be him, there were letters and phone calls to confirm the date and time of his arrival.

 Giulio went to meet him, extending his arm and patting his back in a friendly way.

-"You're from Paris, but with an Italian last name, right?"
+"You're from Paris, but have an Italian last name, right?"

 "I come from Nice.
 A long time ago... but you aren't Amalia Giacosa..."
 Daniel replied, with a quick smile, holding out his hand.

 Giulio laughed.
-"My sister, it's she who runs things here.
-All the ideas are hers, I'm the errand boy: I'm only in charge outside that door.
+"My sister, she's the one who runs things here.
+All the ideas are hers, I'm the errand boy.
+I'm only in charge outside that door.
 And even then..."

 He said the last sentence without smiling, in a low voice.
 Daniel pretended not to have heard him.
-He asked: "Can I have a glass of water?"
+He asked, "Can I have a glass of water?"

 He went and sat down with his back to the bar.